neuropsychology/neuropsychology.R/Course/Introduction.md

 summary(fit)
 ```

-That generates a lot of information, which I will not explain in details in the present course (see the [not available yet] course on hierarhical mixed-effects models).
+That generates a lot of information, which I will not explain in details in the present course (see the [not available yet] course on hierarchical mixed-effects models).

 ### lm() > aov(), t.test(), cor.test()